New York Personal Injury Attorneys

-At Sullivan Papain Block McGrath & Cannavo, P.C., our attorneys represent New York City residents who have suffered injuries due to municipal negligence.
+At Sullivan Papain Block McGrath Coffinas & Cannavo, P.C., our attorneys represent New York City residents who have suffered injuries due to municipal negligence.
 Our attorneys have the litigation skills necessary to fight for your damages.

-The attorneys at Sullivan Papain Block McGrath & Cannavo, P.C., have in-depth knowledge of municipal liability law and the various personal injury practice areas your injuries fall into.
+The attorneys at Sullivan Papain Block McGrath Coffinas & Cannavo, P.C., have in-depth knowledge of municipal liability law and the various personal injury practice areas your injuries fall into.
 We have represented clients who suffered serious injuries ranging from fractures requiring surgery to head, neck, and spine injuries that result in permanent disability.

 Clients choose our attorneys for our established history of successful settlements and wide breadth of personal injury law proficiency.

 - We are a full-service firm and represent clients for numerous types of cases, including bus and subway accidents, defective sidewalks, and unsafe roadways.

 - We have won over $2 billion in settlements for our clients over the last 10 years.

 - We are committed to the well-being of New York City and our local community, serving as the general counsel for the Uniformed Firefighters Association of New York.

 Municipal liability cases happen when public works, government vehicles, or unsafe city conditions on certain sidewalks or on city owned property injure a person.
 You have grounds to file a municipal liability lawsuit if the local agency acted negligently, leading to your injuries.